-As the mother of a high school senior, I know this time of year is filled with exciting events and activities for students.
-Graduation is just weeks away and many parents will throw parties to celebrate this milestone.
-Knowing the allure that alcohol holds for some teens, it may be tempting for parents to try to ensure their children’s safety by providing alcohol at these parties, eliminating the need for some teens to drink in secrecy away from home.
-After all, if they’re going to get together and drink, isn’t it better for them to drink at home where parents can ensure no one drives or engages in some other dangerous activity while under the influence?
+With the beginning of a new school year comes an exciting new season of activities, events, and parties for students.
+Knowing the allure that alcohol holds for some teens, it may be tempting for parents to try to ensure their children’s safety by providing alcohol at parties.
+After all, if children are going to get together and drink, isn’t it better for them to drink at home where parents can ensure no one drives or engages in other dangerous activities under the influence?

-This approach might appear to make sense, but parents should resist the urge to engage in such logic.
-Providing alcohol to underage guests in your home is a crime with severe penalties in Virginia, including incarceration and loss of your driver’s license.
+This approach might make sense in theory, but parents should resist the urge to engage in such logic in practice.
+Providing alcohol to underage guests who are unaccompanied by a parent, guardian, or spouse who is 21 years of age or older is a crime that carries severe penalties in Virginia, including incarceration and loss of your driver’s license.

-Virginia Code Section §4.1-305 states that “Any person who purchases for, or otherwise gives, provides, or assists in the provision of alcoholic beverages to another person, knowing that such person was less than 21 years of age” is guilty of a class 1 misdemeanor.
-Such a conviction is punishable with up to 12 months in jail and/or a $2,500 fine.
-As an added penalty, any person convicted of such an offense “shall have his license to operate a motor vehicle suspended for a period of not more than one year.”
-Jail time, a hefty fine and the loss of your license, all because you thought you were being a responsible parent? .
+Virginia Code §4.1-306 states that “Any person who purchases for, or otherwise gives, provides, or assists in the provision of alcoholic beverages to another person, when he or she has reason to know that such person was less than 21 years of age…is guilty of a Class 1 misdemeanor.”
+Accordingly, such a conviction is punishable by up to 12 months in jail and/or a $2,500 fine.
+As an added penalty, any person convicted of such an offense “shall have his license to operate a motor vehicle suspended for a period of not more than a year.”
+Jail time, a hefty fine, and the loss of your license, all because you thought you were being a responsible parent?
 Could this really happen?
 Yes.

 Virginia authorities are serious about prosecuting these offenses.
-One mother in Albemarle County, Virginia, thought she was doing the right thing by holding her son’s 16th birthday party at her home under her supervision and taking away the car keys of the guests to prevent anyone from leaving while under the influence.
-She purchased several hundred dollars worth of alcohol for the underage guests.
-As a result, she was convicted of multiple counts of contributing to the delinquency of a minor and ultimately sentenced to 27 months in jail.
-Ms. Kelly took an active role in providing the alcohol to the teens.
-But the penalties can be severe for not monitoring teens drinking alcohol at your home, as well.
+Two parents in Albemarle County thought they were doing the right thing by holding their son’s 16th birthday party at their home under their supervision.
+They purchased several hundred dollars’ worth of alcohol for the underage guests, and confiscated car keys at the beginning of the party.
+Despite their best intentions and argument that “nothing happened,” they were convicted of multiple accounts of contributing to the delinquency of a minor and ultimately sentenced to 27 months in jail.

 § 4.1-306.
 Purchasing alcoholic beverages for one to whom they may not be sold; penalty; forfeiture.